MateoWartelle/Bomblab/README.md

     *   You may use the debugger, `gdb`, `objdump`, and any other tools that you wish, to disassemble the executable file and determine the exact nature of the input that each function demands.
 *   Getting the Files
     -----------------
     *   The files you need for this lab are included within an archive file named `bomblab-handout.tar`.
-It is posted on D2L, but you may also copy it on the class server from `/home/DPU/kheart/bomblab-handout.tar`.
     *   You can unpack the archive by using the `tar` command as follows:
         $\> tar xvf bomblab-handout.tar
     *   A new directory named "`bomblab`" will be created.
 There are two files in that directory: